 The rules in this area can be complicated.
-You can get advice and support from your local Citizens Advice: citizensadvice.org.uk/about-us/contact-us/contact-us/contact-us/contact-us/.
-The AIRE Centre can also provide advice on individual rights in Europe and can be contacted on 020 7831 4276 or by email at info@airecentre.org.
+You can get advice and support from your local Citizens Advice: <a href="mailto:citizensadvice.org.uk/about-us/contact-us/

 If the child is under six months old, a 13-week presence test applies until their first birthday.
 If they are aged 6-26 months, the test is 26 in the last 156 weeks.
 The habitual residence test is a test to see if your child normally lives in the United Kingdom, the Channel Islands, the Republic of Ireland or the Isle of Man.
 The test will be applied if you have been living abroad.
 There is no precise legal definition of 'habitual residence'.
-Relevant factors are:
+The following should be considered:

-- where they normally live
+- Where they normally live.

-- where they expect to live in future
+- Where they expect to live in future.

-- their reasons for coming to this country
+- Their reasons for coming to this country.

-- the length of time spent abroad before they came here, and
+- The length of time spent abroad before they came here.

-- any ties they still have with the country where they have come from.
+- Any ties they still have with the country where they have come from.